taxes-dev/critterbits/docs/scripting/entities.md

 ### dim

-The dimensions/position of the current entity.
+The dimensions of the current entity.
 This is an object containg the following properties:

+* `w`.
+The width of the entity in pixels.
+* `h`.
+The height of the entity in pixels.

+### pos

+The position of the current entity.
+This is an object containing the following properties:

 * `x`.
 The X coordinate in pixels.
 * `y`.
 The Y coordinate in pixels.
-* `w`.
-The width of the entity in pixels.
-* `h`.
-The height of the entity in pixels.

 ### tag